BELIEVE IT OR NOT, THERE WAS A TIME LEGO LOST SIGHT OF THEIR CUSTOMER

 The Corporate And Business Implications of IBM’s Marketing Strategy Over The Years

 For many years, IBM put the majority of its efforts into the hardware side of the computer industry.
 Founded in 1911, IBM initially developed electric tabulating machines.
 Later on, they focused on developing large mainframe computers in the 1950s and eventually PCs, servers, and related equipment by the mid-1990s as the internet began to take off.
 Although their product mix has evolved their competitive strategy has remained mostly consistent.
-Rather than being positioned as the lowest-cost provider in the market, IBM has continuously pursued a high-quality differentiation strategy by offering advanced products and excellent technical service at a premium price.
+Rather than being positioned as the lowest-cost provider in the market, IBM’s marketing strategy has continuously pursued a high-quality differentiation strategy by offering advanced products and excellent technical service at a premium price.

 To execute this strategy, the company has committed to a steady pipeline of cutting-edge technology by allocating huge amounts of resources into R&D and product development.